CharlesGillingham/CMIDI/README.md

 CMIDIClock

 -	Unlike CAClock, this clock currently has no synchronization features.
 It should be able to sync to (1) an AudioUint (2) system MIDI messages such as start, stop, songPosition (3) MTC messages (4) SMPTE?? (how do you do this?)
 (5) what else?
 -	SMPTE.
 We can’t format the time as SMPTE or set the SMPTE offset.
 The right way to do this would be to have two time maps, or at least a second hierarchy that has the smite time.
 The nanoseconds and ticks would be shared (i.e. “ticks” = “subframes” but the higher levels would be different.)
 The branch counts in the SMPTE time hierarchy would not change for the life time of the application; the hierarchy may be able to work by staying in sync with “timeOfTheCurrentTick”.

 CMIDIEndpoint

 - 	Updating missing endpoints.
 The "endpoint" I start with can disappear, as when I unplug a keyboard.
 I'm guessing that my input port will be disconnected and nothing will be sent to it.
 If I replug in the keyboard, it's possible the system creates some new endpoint and my input port needs to be re-connected to it, if I intend to stay connected.

 While the endpoint is disconnected, I need to fail gracefully when I receive MIDI while I wait for the system to fix itself.

 When the endpoint reappears, I should rescan by NAME and reconnect the object.
 (1) keep a MIDINotifyProc in MIDIUnit (Resources) and track when endpoints appear and disappear.
 (2) Whenever an endpoint is added, check the list of instantiated sources to see if the endpoint matches a name.
 If it does, then reconnect the source endpoint to my input port.

 Add a flag fOffline, and handle it appropriately in the MIDI data flow.
 When decoding and the object is not found, set the offline flag and set the name; assume the object is offline Keep a MIDINotifyProc  and track when endpoints appear and disappear.
 NOT DOING THIS NOW, because this is outside the scope of my application.

 ###Possible new features
 These are not needed for the current project.
 I would need a strong motivation to implement these.
 -	CMIDIMonitor: should use some kind of matrix ... isn't there a matrix which goes property by property, lets you resize the rows, etc.?
 I.e, an NSArrayController, etc. Is this easier than it looks??
 -	CMIDISequencer: At 480 ticks per beat, it seems like this is doing a lot of extra work.
-If tests show that we need this to be more efficient, there are several options:
-		Skip ahead to next msg? this would require the clock to have an interface something like dontNotifyUntilTick:, which would ask the timer to send a message on a later tick, skipping the intervening ticks.
+If tests show that we need this to be more efficient, there are several options: (1) Skip ahead to next msg? this would require the clock to have an interface something like dontNotifyUntilTick:, which would ask the timer to send a message on a later tick, skipping the intervening ticks.
 Step down the tick rate by checking strength before proceeding.
 This is what Squeezebox does.
-		Readjust the ticks per beat in the clock and the message list.
+(2) Readjust the ticks per beat in the clock and the message list.
 This is just a matter of setting ticksPerBeat in the timeHierarchy (and clock) and also adjusting the tick in every message.
-		Possibly add a feature that uses permits micro timing.
+(3)Possibly add a feature that uses permits micro timing.
 - 	CMIDIDataParser+MIDIPacketList: time.
 Messages are not time stamped.
 They could easily be stamped with “host time” because the packet lists has this, but, unfortunately, CMIDITempoMeter doesn’t keep track of host time.
-	CMIDITempoMeter:hostTime / CMIDIMessage:timeLine.
+-	CMIDITempoMeter:hostTime / CMIDIMessage:timeLine.
 We COULD add a layer to CMIDITempoMeter that allows the display of hostTime, but this would require CTime to handle offsets.
 (We might want CTime to handle offsets anyway, so that we can have a SMPTE offset.)
 We would also need to another field to CMIDIMessage “timeLine” and allow messages to be attached to particular time lines.
 This is veering toward making CTime into an object with an SInt64 and NSUinteger (time & timeline).
 I would need to have some stronger motivations for this before I commit because it is a more complex architecture.
 I like having CTime as a simple SInt64.
 -	CMIDIMessage+Verify.
 [CMIDIMessage check] would be useful as a last step in parsing, just to be sure messages are valid in files and streams.
 (Don't think it would be useful for real-time message streams because there's nowhere to put the NSError -- on the endpoint?
 It would need to be rewritten without CDebugMessage and return error objects.)

 ###Test bugs
 These are not bugs in CMIDI, but they are bugs in the tests.